jai-raptee/jai-raptee/README.md

 - 👀 interested in ...E&E
 - 🌱 working as a R&D hardware developer
 -  📫 reach me at 7358688722
 - ⚡ Fun fact: ...
-EEE is easy
+EEE is not so hard

 <!---
 jai-raptee/jai-raptee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.